Communication-Efficient Federated Learning With Data and Client Heterogeneity: CONVERGENCE ANALYSIS

 \end{enumerate}

-All these assumptions are standard in the context of non-convex federated learning, e.g.~\cite{karimireddy2020scaffold, jin2020stochastic, gorbunov2021marina}.
-Specifically, the first three assumptions are fairly universal in distributed stochastic optimization over non-convex losses, whereas the fourth is a standard way of encoding the fact that there must be a bound on the amount of divergence between the local distributions at the nodes in order to allow for joint optimization.
+The first three conditions are universal in distributed non-convex stochastic optimization, whereas the fourth encodes the fact that there must be a bound on the amount of divergence between the local distributions at the nodes in order to allow for joint optimization~\citep{karimireddy2020scaffold, jin2020stochastic, gorbunov2021marina}.

+In addition, we make the following assumption on the local progress performed by each node: \begin{enumerate}[itemsep=0.5pt, topsep=0.5pt, partopsep=-1pt] \item \textbf{Probabilistic Progress:} For each client $i$, the expected number of local steps taken since the last interaction when contacted by the server is $0 < H_i \leq K$. \end{enumerate}

+Clearly, a condition of this type is \emph{necessary}: if a client makes zero progress on average, we cannot converge to a consistent objective in the heterogeneous setting.